erosDiffusion/ErosDiffusion-ControlnetMaps/README.md

 - [ ] Implement automatic map generation (we'll see, AIO there's plugins for that)

 ## Contributing
+- have you created a stunning set of controlnet maps ? give me a link to the donwload and I will feature them here!
 - PRs welcome.
 Keep changes focused and add tests/examples where possible.
 Test it and tell me what's wrong.

 ## Supporting